tim50687/What_I_Learned/html_css/cssBasic.md

 ## Psuedo-elements Selectors

+- A CSS pseudo-element is used to style specified parts of an element.
+For example, `::first-line` can be used to change the font of the first line of a paragraph.

 - Pseudo-elements are used to style `parts of an element`.
 They are expressed by adding two colons (::) after a selector in CSS.

 ### `p::first-letter`